squidfunk/terraform-aws-cognito-auth/README.md

 Authorization: Bearer <token>
 ```

-If the user checks the <input type="checkbox" /> __Remember me__ checkbox during
+If the user checks the __Remember me__ checkbox during the authentication
-the authentication process, a refresh token that is valid for 30 days is issued
+process, a refresh token that is valid for 30 days is issued and sent to the
-and sent to the client as a secure HTTP-only cookie.
-When the access token
+client as a secure HTTP-only cookie.
+When the access token expires after 1 hour,
-expires after 1 hour, the client is again redirected to the default UI which
+the client is again redirected to the default UI which will immediately perform
-will immediately perform a password-less authentication using the refresh token.
+a password-less authentication using the refresh token.

-In order to sign out, the application must redirect the user to the following
+To sign out, the application must redirect the user to the following URL:
-URL:

 ```
 https://login.example.com/leave